lionsharecapital/lionshare-desktop/README.md

 Lionshare is an open source project created by [Ben Jennings](https://twitter.com/benjennin_gs), [Jori Lallo](https://twitter.com/jorilallo) and [Maksim Stepanenko](https://twitter.com/maksim_s).

+# Donate

+Lionshare is an open source side project.
+To support development and keep servers running, you can donate using Bitcoin and Ethereum:

+Bitcoin: `14cYsomReqcsznbKTuW6Mh91uZm2j2AF5B`
+Ethereum: `0xbBC664b891D6Fc7EBF516594D690e370C5C32A9f`

 ## FAQ

 **When will Lionshare support < your favorite coin >?**